 Certified color additives generally have three-part names consisting of a group of letters (“FD&C,” “D&C,” or “Ext.
 D&C”), a color, and a number.
 An example is “FD&C Yellow No. 5.”

 You can find the requirements for color additive certification in 21 CFR Part 80.
 In addition, the regulations in 21 CFR 70.25 provide the labeling requirements for color additive batches after certification.

-If you would like to open a color certification account, please send us a letter (email attachment is acceptable) to firstname.lastname@example.org with the following information:
+If you would like to open a color certification account, please send us a letter requesting to open an account signed by the responsible company representative as an email attachment to firstname.lastname@example.org with the following requirements:

 - Name of your company

 - All addresses (manufacturing, business and warehouses)

 - Contact information (email, phone numbers) for responsible company representative